uci-ml-repo/uci-ml-repo.github.io/_pages/hackathon20.md

 - [UC COVID](/events/hackathon20/datasets#covid)
 - [DNS Network Captures](/events/hackathon20/datasets#dns)

 If you wish to use a different dataset for your project, please submit a request using <a href="https://forms.gle/McHx5WJGid3Fyjqt7">this form</a>.
 We will process your request and publish its information here if we approve of its use.
+The deadline to fill out this form is May 8, 2020.

 ## Organizers